pragma-/pbot/doc/Registry.md

 [channel].max_newlines | The maximum number of lines to be sent before truncating to a paste site, if `preserve_newlines` is enabled.
 [channel].no_url_titles | Disables display of URL titles for this channel.
 [channel].preserve_newlines | If set to a true value, newlines will not be replaced with spaces in this channel.
 Each line of output will be sent as a distinct message.
+[channel].ratelimit_override | Duration, in seconds, of the rate-limit for factoids in this channel.
+To disable factoid rate-limiting for a channel, you can set this to `0`.